RTmtfiallos/IDS-AKS-Accelerator/README.md

 # AKS Deploy Helper / Configurator

 Deploying an Enterprise ready Kubernetes cluster is extremely complex and can be challenging.
-It can be a nightmare if you add in finiky ARM Templates, syntax errors, and potentially hundreds of parameters to get just exactly right.
+It can be a nightmare if you add in finicky ARM Templates, syntax errors, and potentially hundreds of parameters to get just exactly right.
 So much time can be wasted and frustration builds.

 ## How Randstad helped the ABC Data Science team